NehalSinghal/beautifulmindmaps/index.md

 20. Money is a serious matter.
 - Markets are not for everyone.
 - Investment needs right psychological parameters.
-21. Over and above, all this wasn't possible if every step wasn't clearly always jotted and written down in form of Mind Map (MM).
+21. Over and above, all this wasn't possible if every step wasn't clearly always jotted and written down in form of Mind Map.
 - **Analysis** was only possible all throughout -
     - Ideation,
     - Product Development,